Wesleyan-Media-Project/ad_goal_classifier/README.md

 ## 1. Overview

-In this repo, we classify ads into the following nine category of goals:
+In this repo, we classify ads into the following three category of goals:

 - Donate: Request for donations
 - Contact: Request for viewer to contact lawmakers